ylqi007/cJSON_Example/cJSON_Learning_Notes.md

 * const char *parse_number(cJSON *item, const char *num); // The returned `num` is different with the input argument `num`. eg. input "9.01000" and return `item->valuedouble=9.009995`.

+# 2018-11-22
+1. *C guarantees that zero is never a valid address for data, so a return value of zero can be used to signal an abnormal event, in this case no space.*
+> Pointers and integers are not interchangeable.
+Zero is the sole exception: the constant zero may be assigned to a pointer, and a pointer may be compared with the constant zero.
+The symbolic constant NULL is often used in place of zero, as a mnemonic to indicate more clearly that this is a special value for a pointer.
+NULL is defined in <stdio.h>.
+2. `static char *print_string_ptr(const char *str, printbuffer *p);`  // Render the cstring provided to an escaped version that can be printed.